navis-org/navis/docs/index.rst

         :ref:`example gallery<example_gallery>` and :ref:`API reference <api>` to see
         what you can do with navis.

+        Need help?
+Use `discussions <https://github.com/navis-org/navis/discussions>`_
+        on Github to ask questions!

         NAVis is designed to be highly extensible.
 Make sure to check out the other libraries in the navis :ref:`ecosystem <other_libs>`.

         NAVis is licensed under the GNU GPL v3+ license.
 The source code is hosted at `Github <https://github.com/navis-org/navis>`_.
-Feedback, feature requests,
+Feedback, feature requests
-        bug reports and general questions are very welcome and best placed in a `Github issue <https://github.com/navis-org/navis/issues>`_.
+        and bug reports are very welcome and best placed in a `Github issue <https://github.com/navis-org/navis/issues>`_.

     .. grid-item::